CHARLES

 19.

-An infant who has been in foster care since birth requires a blood transfusion.
-Who is authorized to give written, informed consent for the procedure?
+An infant who has been in foster care since birth is admitted to the hospital and requires a blood transfusion.
+The nurse prepares to obtain informed consent for the procedure.
+Who is legally authorized to provide written consent?

 20.